Happy 2021 – Web crawling only gives you YouTube first, last, and always.

-I first asked Bing Webmaster forum for support.
+I first asked the Bing Webmaster forum for support.
 The only response we received was from a person who was wondering what video hosting service I was using.
 Vimeo, Youtube.
-At which we responded with self-hosted which brought forth silence there-after.
+At which we responded with self-hosted which brought forth silence thereafter.

 The next I asked was DuckDuckGo which ironically uses Reddit which violates the privacy of its users as much as FaceBook.
 Learning from my mistakes on Bing we explained the situation in detail. and received nothing in return.

-Finally, we asked the forums on Brave.
+Finally, we asked about the forums on Brave.
 Silence.